OOApenteng/WiLiMan-ID-Deliverable-D4.1/README.md

 ## Getting Started

 # Dependencies

-The following libraries need to be installed to run the code
+The following packages must be installed for this code to work correctly.

 library(lattice)